-Publication 502 explains the itemized deduction for medical and dental expenses that you claim on Schedule A, which is where you itemize your allowable health-care expenses and send along with your Form 1040 at tax time.
+Publication 502 explains this itemized deduction for medical and dental expenses that you claim on Schedule A, which is where you tally all your allowable health-care expenses and send it along with your Form 1040 at tax time.

 In addition, the publication: